A football factory: Guyer and Ryan add to Denton ISD's rich history of success

 The Wildcats knocked off Spring Westfield in Houston to advance to the Class 6A Division II final against Austin Westlake.
 Ryan completed a convincing 35-7 drubbing of No. 1 Frisco Lone Star to advance to the 5A Division I final against Alvin Shadow Creek.

-Except this time, Florence got to watch everything as Denton ISD's athletic director.
+Except this time, Florence is getting to watch everything as Denton ISD’s athletic director.

 “It’s just something you marvel at a little bit,” Florence said.
 “It’s one of those rare years.
 You just have to enjoy it while it’s here, because it may not happen again.
 State championships in football in Texas are very difficult to win.
 Having two schools in the same year playing for it is pretty special.”